42piratas/obsidianfcards/README.md

 # fcards

-This script will navigate through your [Obsidian](https://obsidian.md/) Notes from a certain folder within your vault to collect marked word/sentences/pagraphs, adding them to a raw list (each marked word/sentence/paragraph as a bullet point) and finally exporting them to a `txt` file.
+This script will navigate through your [Obsidian](https://obsidian.md/) notes to collect marked word/sentences/pagraphs, adding them to a raw list (each marked passage as a bullet point) and finally exporting them to a `txt` file.

 The script was first written with the idea of creating flash cards (thus fcards) with key words/sentences/paragraphs from diverse notes.
 It may be useful for different use cases, though.